diegopereiraeng/kubernetes-snapshot-extension/README.md

 # AppDynamics Kubernetes Snapshot Extension

-### Note:
-For the official version, please refer to the [AppDynamics repo](https://github.com/Appdynamics/kubernetes-snapshot-extension)

 ## Use Case

 The extension monitors events and the state of Kubernetes or OpenShift clusters, records attributes of resources: pods, endpoints, daemon sets, replica sets, deployments and nodes.